zach1502/LSTM-Algorithmic-Trading-Bot/README.md

 The goal of this entire project is to learn about data pipelines, data science, machine learning and algorithmic trading.
 This is purely for educational purposes.

 ## Requirements
+Python 3.11 recommended.
+Unsure if it works with lower versions of python.
 First, pip install the requirements using `pip install -r requirements.txt`.
 This will install all the required packages.

 Then you must manually install `TA_Lib-0.4.24`.
 This is technical analysis library that I used for a key part of the bot.
+You should also manually install the correct version of `pytorch` for your system.
+You can find the correct version here: https://pytorch.org/get-started/locally/.

 ## Usage
 1. Get second by second data from Binance using `get_new_dataset.bat`.
 This is a batch file that will run a few python scripts to fetch, clean and feature engineer the data.